Veterans Develop Arthritis Younger and at Higher Rates

 Everyone knows that active military service is physically taxing.

-Heavy body armor often weighs 50 to 60 pounds and weighed even more in the early days of the Afghan war.
-Soldiers and Marines often lift and carry heavy weights for years through multiple deployments.
-Motorized transport often is not just a rough ride - it's spine-shattering.
-Soldiers on the lookout for roadside bombs often ride for miles in the same position, leaning out the window to prevent catastrophe.
+Heavy body armor often weighs 50 to 60 pounds (27.22 kg), and weighed even more in the early days of the Afghan war.
+Soldiers and Marines typically lift and carry heavy weights for years through multiple deployments.
+Motorized transport regularly is not just a rough ride - it's spine-shattering.
+Soldiers on the lookout for roadside bombs frequently ride for miles in the same position, leaning out the window to prevent catastrophe.

 The study found that between 1998 and 2008, military doctors diagnosed 108,266 cases of mechanical degenerative arthritis, also known as osteoarthritis.
 The rate of osteoarthritis in solders and veterans age 20 to 24 was 26 percent higher.
 Individuals over age 40 were twice as likely to develop the disease after returning to civilian life.

 In addition to the strenuous work they are expected to perform, members of the military are often very active and train hard to pass fitness exams.
 Intense training can cause injuries such as torn ligaments that make one more susceptible to developing arthritis.

 Of the 450 soldiers in the 2011 study, 29 percent of them had arthritis to the extent that they were discharged from the service.
 Soldiers who had been injured by roadside bombs and other blasts were frequently diagnosed with the condition within two years of being injured.
 In contrast, those who develop arthritis as a result of civilian injury usually develop the disease after 10 years or more.

 The reason is that shock waves from bomb blasts affect cartilage cells, causing damage that the body cannot repair.
 For these soldiers, the breakdown in cartilage is not gradual, as is the case in civilian populations.
 Rather, it can happen suddenly, within a year or two after being injured.